Yorko/mlcourse.ai/README.md

 Discussions between students are held in the **#mlcourse_ai** channel of the OpenDataScience Slack team.
 Fill in [this form](https://drive.google.com/open?id=1_pDNuVHwBxV5wuOcdaXoxBZneyAQcqfOl4V2qkqKbNQ) to get an invitation.
 The form will also ask you some personal questions, don't hesitate :wave:

 ### Wiki Pages
-- [Prerequisites: Python, math and DevOps](https://github.com/Yorko/mlcourse_open/wiki/Prerequisites:-Python,-math-and-DevOps) – how to get prepared for the course
+- [Prerequisites: Python, math, software, and DevOps]https://github.com/Yorko/mlcourse.ai/wiki/Prerequisites:-Python,-math,-software,-and-DevOps) – how to get prepared for the course
-- [Software requirements and Docker container](https://github.com/Yorko/mlcourse_open/wiki/Software-requirements-and-Docker-container) – this will guide you through installing all necessary stuff for working with course materials
 - [1st session in English: all activities accounted for in rating](https://github.com/Yorko/mlcourse_open/wiki/1st-session-in-English:-all-activities-accounted-for-in-rating)

 *The course is free but you can support organizers by making a pledge on [Patreon](https://www.patreon.com/ods_mlcourse)*